S-Marais/OpenGLBaseProject/README.md

 If all went well you should be able to compile and run the project and see a window with a blue background.

+## Informations
+The generated binaries for this project and its dependencies are all packed in a `bin` folder.
+That includes third party libraries like `glfw` and `glew`.
+For instance with CLion the folder is in `cmake-build-debug` or `cmake-build-release`.

+All third party libraries are compiled as shared libraries.K

 Happy coding!